zachinoz/getground_dbt-postgres/getground/README.md

     from source.dbt_zac_getground__referrals_partners_sales_people,total
     group by lead_sales_contact,total
 ```
-assumptions
+**Assumptions**

-    - A major assumption is that there is no duplicate rows in referral and partner data tables, based on unique index and timestamps in created_at field
+A major assumption is that there is no duplicate rows in referral and partner data tables, based on unique index and timestamps in created_at field

 4. Based on your analysis, how would you reccomend GG improve the quality of the analyses we can deliver.

 - Address missing data where its feasible to correct, for example sales person 'Potato' and their country

 - Include an index to provide a unique id for each of the sales persons to avoid use of their name due to reasons highlighted in limitations

 - Check the indexing/id allocation of partners and company ids

 - Applying the renaming conventions used in the sql files of base folder to minimise confusion between which table an id belonged to